-12a Christ is likened to an apple tree in Song 2:3.
+12a Christ is likened to an apple tree in Song 2:3 ("As the apple tree among the trees of the wood, so is my beloved among the sons.
+I sat down under his shadow with great delight, and his fruit was sweet to my taste.").
 The apple tree is among the other many trees of the woods.
 Yet something about it makes it stand out.
 Christ is among many other (false) gods out there and the truth can easily get lost among the many religions of the wood.
 Yet the believer can spot Christ among the other gods with no problem and will be attracted to him as we would be attracted to the apple tree among the other trees of the wood.
 Christ is special to the believer:

-1. Because of who He is- He is God and none else is

-2. Because of what He did- saved us where no one else could

-3. Because of what He will do- bring us home to glory where no one else can should desire him."
+- 1. Because of who He is- He is God and none else is - 2.
+Because of what He did- saved us where no one else could - 3.
+Because of what He will do- bring us home to glory where no one else can shall see him, there is no beauty that we should desire him."
 The apple tree may be plan and even ugly, but you get fruit out of it and that is what is important.

 The apple tree is by no means the most attractive of trees- it is rather plain, as Christ appears to the eyes of the world.
-Isaiah 53:2 "For he shall grow up before him as a tender plant, and as a root out of a dry ground: he hath no form, nor comeliness; and when we shall see him, there is no beauty that we
+Isaiah 53:2 "For he shall grow up before him as a tender plant, and as a root out of a dry ground: he hath no form, nor comeliness; and when we